 Choose your country to see the products for your location

-SALSA® MLPA® Probemix P051 Parkinson mix 1 detects copy number variations in the PARK7, ATP13A2, PINK1, SNCA and PARK2 genes, and can be used together with SALSA® MLPA® Probemix P052 Parkinson mix 2, which detects copy number variations in UCHL1, LRRK2, GCH1, CAV1 and CAV2, and offers additional coverage of ATP13A2 and PARK2.
+SALSA® MLPA® Probemix P051 Parkinson mix 1 detects duplications and triplications in the SNCA gene, deletions and duplications in the PARK2 gene, and the presence of one point mutation, G2019S in the LRRK2 gene, and can be used together with SALSA® MLPA® Probemix P052 Parkinson mix 2, which also detects deletions and duplications in the PARK2 gene, and the presence of the G2019S LRRK2 point mutation.

 Specifications